What is Year 7 Literacy & Numeracy Catch-up Premium?

 Funding amount and allocation

-In 2018 to 2019, we will allocate funding to schools on the basis that they receive the same overall amount of Year 7 catch-up premium funding received in 2017 to 2018.
-It will be adjusted to reflect the percentage change in the size of their Year 7 cohort, based on the October 2018 census.
+In 2019 to 2020, the Government have allocated funding to schools on the basis that they receive the same overall amount of year 7 catch-up premium funding they received in 2018 to 2019.
+It will be adjusted to reflect the percentage change in the size of their year 7 cohort.